federal-courts-software-factory/open-case-filing-system/README.md

 2. **Setup**:
    - Open Visual Studio Code.
    - Use the hotkey `Ctrl + SHIFT + P`.
-   - Search for "dev containers" and select "Rebuild Container."
+   - Search for "dev containers" and select "Dev Containers: Rebuild and Reopen in Container."
    - The code will load in a development container, providing an isolated environment.

 ### Local Setup (Not Recommended)